HawaiianSpy/blipvert/README.md

 I originally called the project "blipvert" because I was a fan of the Max Headroom series.
 I decided to keep the name because makes a catchy C++ namespace name, too.

+******************

+TESTING STATUS as of 12 June, 2021: The root transform functions were tested back in the day.
+HOWEVER, I need to spot test some of them to see if I broke anyting replacing the old Visual Studio defines with those for modern C++.
+The functions for finding the transforms and converting the format IDs have NOT been tested, as is true for the utility functions.
+To sum up, the project status is, "Hey man, it builds."
+Feel free to post an issue if you find a problem.

 Regards,

 Don Jordan